Malaysian Ringgit Crisis: Did it Bottom Out?

 Malaysian Ringgit in Crisis: Did it Bottom Out?

-Update for November, 2019: This article was originally written back in 2015, forecasting a decline in the Malaysian ringgit.
-Our predictions were accurate and the ringgit saw significant depreciation over the past few years.
+Update for July, 2024: This article was originally written back in 2015, forecasting a decline in the Malaysian ringgit.

 However, we now rate the currency a “buy” and think it’s near a bottom.
 We’ve updated all numbers, information, and predictions in this article.